any-docs/css/content/reference/properties/font-style/index.md

 }
 ```

 **Italic** font faces are generally cursive in nature, usually using less horizontal space than their unstyled counterparts, while **oblique** faces are usually just sloped versions of the regular face.
-When the specified style is not available, both italic and oblique faces are simulated by artificially sloping the glyphs of the regular face (use {{cssxref("font-synthesis")}} to control this behavior).
+When the specified style is not available, both italic and oblique faces are simulated by artificially sloping the glyphs of the regular face (use `font-synthesis` to control this behavior).

 ## Syntax